artfulgarfunk/CV/README.md

 I am often called articulate and enjoy the process of distilling a complex issue down to its core components, particularly in a good debate.

 #### Teamwork
 Through extensive experience working in groups and a fairly social nature, I am comfortable and confident in such a setting and find it an excellent accelerator of learning.
-I enjoy the challenge of defining the
+I enjoy the challenge of defining a problem and working through with colleagues.

 #### Rapid Independent Learning
 I'm intensely curious about almost anything, and spend much of my spare time reading non-fiction and trying to be less wrong about the world, especially ethics, evolution and psychology.